teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 <!-- This is a comment. -->

-Loosely building on {% cite Richardson2003 %}, this tutorial compares two editions of the poem "The Sorrows of Yamba".[^1] The first couple of steps in this tutorial derive from [A short introduction to Galaxy]({% link topics/introduction/tutorials/galaxy-intro-short/tutorial.html %}).
+Loosely building on {% cite Richardson2003 %}, this tutorial compares two editions of the poem "The Sorrows of Yamba".[^1] The first couple of steps derive from [A short introduction to Galaxy]({% link topics/introduction/tutorials/galaxy-intro-short/tutorial.html %}).

-"The Sorrows of Yamba" was published in 1795 and was among the most popular antislavery poems at the time.
+"The Sorrows of Yamba" was published in 1795 and was among the most popular antislavery poems.
 However, the version published by Hannah More in the Cheap Repository Tracts series was not the only version of the poem that circulated.
-Also, Moore's authorship on the topic is not uncontested. {% cite Richardson2003 %} But while we leave this debate to the experts, the different versions of the poem offer a great opportunity to delve into how digital tools can help us compare texts more quickly.
-And this, we will do in the following tutorial.
+Also, Moore's authorship on the topic is contested ({% cite Richardson2003 %}).
+But while we leave this debate to the experts, the different versions of the poem offer a great opportunity to delve into how digital tools can help us compare texts more quickly.
+We will do this in the following tutorial.

 While Richardson compared the poems by hand, we use his example to introduce how Galaxy can help you with your text analysis.
-From logging in, uploading the texts, to using the first tools, this tutorial covers the Galaxy basics.
+This tutorial covers the Galaxy basics, from logging in and uploading the texts to using the first tools.
-We will clean the two poem versions and check the texts from a distance by comparing their number of lines and characters and visualising both in a word cloud.
+We will clean the two poem versions and check the texts from a distance by comparing their number of lines and characters and visualizing both in a word cloud.
 Then, we take a closer look.
 For an easier comparison, we reformat both texts and compare them line by line and side by side.
 As the word cloud shows, "death" is a dominant theme in the first poem, so we extract all lines including "death" for further in-depth analysis.
 This helps us get a better idea of where those articles differ and is applicable to many other texts you might want to compare.

 > <agenda-title></agenda-title>